FacilitiesIndustry-standard and innovative facilities give courses the feel of the working world

 Here are a selection of the incredible facilities on offer at LSBU.
 Each course will have its own combination of student facilities so search our Course Finder to discover more.
-You can see a diverse range of facilities and how students use them in our Case Study Finder, and you can immerse yourself in many spaces using our Virtual Tours.
+You can browse our facilities and immerse yourself in many spaces using our Virtual Tours.

 Highly specialised labs